-This midcentury home by famed Bauhaus architect Marcel Brauer was made to embrace the surrounding nature.
-Built for wealthy art-lover Edith Hooper and her husband in 1959, the stunning home is the second home Brauer designed for Hooper.
+This midcentury home by famed Bauhaus architect Marcel Breuer was made to embrace the surrounding nature.
+Built for wealthy art-lover Edith Hooper and her husband in 1959, the stunning home is the second home Breuer designed for Hooper.
 The home switched owners when proficient neurosurgeon Dr. Richard North purchased the Hooper House II in 1996.
 Since then, North has maintained the spirit and the physical condition of this midcentury stunner, which is located in a quiet location by Baltimore’s Lake Roland.

 The Hooper House II was built to function as an idyllic, quiet retreat that would still enjoy nearby access to the city.
 Although Dr. North purchased the house just after it had undergone refurbishings, not much has changed since its original construction and the house remains in exceptional shape.